jeremyzilar/street-view/docs/manual.md

 ### Purpose

-One of Street View's core goals is to tell an accurate, compelling story to the public about homelessness in Santa Fe using real data, not the incomplete picture from HMIS alone.
+One of Caminos' core goals is to tell an accurate, compelling story to the public about homelessness in Santa Fe using real data, not the incomplete picture from HMIS alone.

 ### What We Can Report